Why is AR So Appealing to Marketers?

 Using WebGL in both 2D and 3D allows users to see their content change between dimensions in real time.
 Gifters can then use built-in recording and sharing technology to share the gift with the recipient as well as on social media.

 By providing customers the ability to customize their gift of Patrón for both different occasions and gift recipients, we are showing them that Patrón isn’t the “mass brand” they think it is.
-This virtual gift allows distance to not be a barrier in creating something thoughtful that nurtures customers’ need for growing and maintaining their relationships.“Creating these designs digitally allows for the process to be instantaneous and affordable, rather than waiting for something to get engraved or physically customized, without losing the ability to share that someone is thinking of you on social media,” Riemer said.
+This virtual gift allows distance to not be a barrier in creating something thoughtful that nurtures customers’ need for growing and maintaining their relationships.

 Using augmented reality for this experience had several advantages.
 The most obvious one being that this experience provides a sentimental gift without having to enter a store or be in the same physical space as the recipient — helping maintain social distancing amid the pandemic.
 Additionally, augmented reality provides a way for users to generate their own content while maintaining the PATRÓN brand.